DEFRA/ffc-development-guide/docs/development-patterns/events-and-messages.md

 In the absence of an official emulator, teams have two options.

-### Use the Azure Service Bus instance in the Sandpit environment

-Local development will require a connection to the Azure Service Bus instance in the Sandpit environment.

-To avoid collisions between different developers, each developer should have their own set of queues, topics and subscriptions in the Sandpit environment suffixed with their initials.

-[A repository](https://github.com/DEFRA/ffc-azure-service-bus-scripts) has been created to support rapid creation and deletion of these resources.

 ### Use LocalSandbox emulator

 An unofficial emulator called [LocalSandbox](https://github.com/mxsdev/LocalSandbox) is available.
 This can be used to run a local instance of Azure Service Bus with the majority of the features available in the cloud.